 Outsourcing to Peru

-Other Latin American service providers are setting up operations in Peru, focusing on web and mobile applications.
-When hiring programmers, they're exceptionally picky, selecting only the best of the many bright, technical engineers that are graduating from Peruvian universities.
-These engineers are fluent in the English language and familiar with the business culture and mindset of the United States.
+Once mired in political turmoil, Peru is a vibrant country with a stabilizing economy.
+Many businesses are seeing investment opportunities there, with service providers in other Latin American countries setting up operations there, focusing on web and mobile applications.
+When hiring programmers, they're exceptionally picky, selecting only the best of the many bright, technical engineers graduating from Peru’s top universities.
+These engineers are fluent in English and familiar with the business culture and mindset of the United States.

 Foreign direct investment continues to rise in Peru, which has the potential to be a center for innovation, according to an Oxford Business Group report.
 The 2019 Peru Service Summit, where investors met with almost 200 businesses across a range of industries, generated deals worth US$160 million – almost half of them in software.

 As well as its expanding outsourcing opportunities, Peru has a fascinating history and is an increasingly popular tourist destination.
 The capital Lima is the main tech and business hub, but most travelers head southeast to Cusco, the ancient Inca capital and the gateway to Machu Picchu, where the remains of a 15th-century citadel are considered one of the seven wonders of the modern world.

 To find out more about outsourcing software development to other countries in the region, including Brazil, Costa Rica and Uruguay, download our 2022 Guide to Outsourcing in Latin America.

 We’ve investigated 8,000 software companies around the world so you can outsource with confidence.